wennerer/Multis/README.md

 -TMultiplexSlider, a slider with up to 3 knobs
 -TMultiSeperator, just an optical element in the look of the multis.
 To be used between controls.
 -TMultiPanel, a panel that can appear and disappear and it can expand and collapse like a hamburger menu.
 -TMultiLayer, this component provides a page that can also be made invisible at design time.
+-TMultiRadioGroup, you can set many colours and you can link several MultiRadioGroups with each other.
 The components are characterized by the fact that they have many user-defined properties and their appearance is almost the same on different OS.
 I developed and tested it under Linux Mint 64bit.
 I compiled it under Windows 64 and 32 bit, Linux 32 bit, Linux with qt and FreeBSD.
 For more Information see: https://www.lazarusforum.de/viewtopic.php?p=125633#p125633
 In the help directory there is a small description of the components contained in the package (in English and German).
 When installing the package you get the possibility to create a new menu entry in the help menu of the Lazarus IDE.